Cores for Piecewise-Deterministic Markov Processes used in Markov Chain Monte Carlo: MCMC algorithms fulfilling the assumptions

 \section{MCMC algorithms fulfilling the assumptions}

-In this section, we give examples of PDMPs fulfilling the assumptions of this work.
-We will focus on recently proposed piecewise-deterministic MCMC schemes.
-All algorithms aim to provide samples from a probability distribution $\pi$ on $\Rd$ with density
+In this section, we give examples of PDMPs fulfilling the assumptions of this work where we will focus on recently proposed MCMC schemes.
+All algorithms aim to provide samples from a probability distribution $\pi$ on $\Rd$ with